chioi/ruby-dotenv-not-loading-in-test-env/README.md

-# Ruby Dotenv does not load any other file than .env
+# Ruby dotenv does not load any other file than .env
 Maybe this is the intended behavior but having `dotenv` and `dotenv-rails` documented in the [same place](https://github.com/bkeepers/dotenv) makes this matter a little confusing.